My Favorite Film of All, "North By Northwest"

 Saint plays a mysterious femme fatale who befriends Grant.
 Her true allegiance is uncertain for a long while, but that ultimately is sorted out when Roger meets The Professor (Leo G. Carroll).
 Along the way, she flirts with Grant every chance she gets.
 Is she just playing him, or does she really want him?
 That's the tacit subplot which really kicks the kettle boiling.

-James Mason plays the heavy, Phillip Vandamm a debonaire spy for an un-named foreign government.
+James Mason plays the heavy, Phillip Vandamm a debonair spy for an unnamed foreign government.
 Martin Landau is his sidekick Leonard, a somewhat effete but malevolent henchman.

 The action begins in New York City and moves progressively westward and eventually in a northerly and westerly direction.
 Hence, apparently, the film's title, though there is some disagreement as to how appropriate it is.

-Despite the fact that she won her Oscar for an earlier film and did not for "North By Northwest," Eva Marie Saint truly does give the performance of her career here.
+Despite the fact that she had won her Oscar for an earlier film and did not for "North By Northwest," Eva Marie Saint truly does give the performance of her career here.
 In fact, this is the high water mark for just about everyone involved.
-It is one of Hollywood's enduring mysteries why this talented woman wound up relegated to minor TV roles for the rest of her career.
+It is one of Hollywood's enduring mysteries why this talented woman, Eva Marie Saint, wound up relegated to minor TV roles for the rest of her career.

 The career performances includes that of Director Alfred Hitchcock.
-To say that this is his finest work is debatable, but it certainly was one of his best films.
-To me, it is his most enjoyable, much more so than "Psycho."
-It holds up extremely well all these years later, unlike a few of his other renowned films that have become dated or involve issues that no longer resonate as they did when made.
+To say that "North By Northwest" is Hitchcock's finest work is debatable, but it certainly was one of his best films.
+To me, "North By Northwest" is his most enjoyable film, much more so than "Psycho."
+"North By Northwest" holds up extremely well all these years later, unlike a few of Hitchcock's other renowned films that have become dated or involve issues that no longer resonate as they did when made.
 Hitchcock's cut was sent to theaters virtually intact, with only five seconds or so of the entire 136 minutes cut out.

-Anyone who watches this will be struck by the raw emotion shown by Eva.
-Grant carries the exposition, but she all but steals the film right out from under him with her awkward advances, apparent indecision about who she works for, and emotional reactions.
+Anyone who watches this will be struck by the raw emotion shown by Eva Marie Saint.
+Grant carries the exposition, but Saint all but steals the film right out from under Grant with her awkward advances, apparent indecision about who she works for, and emotional reactions.
 If Grant weren't at the absolute top of his game, this would have been her film - but this is Cary Grant's career performance, too.
 James Mason also delivers a top performance, with a change in attitude late in the film that drives the conclusion.
 Let's give title designer Saul Bass props for crafting one of the absolute best title sequences in film history, too, using kinetic type for the first time, and director of photography Robert Burks credit for fantastic framing.
 Just as "Mary Poppins" became a career high for almost everyone involved in the 1960s, "North By Northwest" does the same in the 1950s.

 My opinion of "North By Northwest" is that it only gets better as the years pass.
 I am among those who believe that "North By Northwest" created the template that developed into the spy-film craze of the 1960s, including the "James Bond" franchise that began two years later.
-"North By Northwest" easily makes my "Top Ten of All Time" because of its iconic images and twists.
-The famous cropduster scene alone provides an iconic image which makes this film immortal.
-It might even be the best film ever made, though that's a very tough call with a lot of competition.
-You should see this at least once if you enjoy fine films.
+"North By Northwest" easily makes my "Top Ten of All Time" list because of its iconic images and twists.
+The famous crop duster scene alone provides an iconic image which makes "North By Northwest" immortal.
+"North By Northwest" might even be the best film ever made, though that's a very tough call with a lot of competition.
+You should see "North By Northwest" at least once, and preferably multiple times, if you enjoy fine films.